 Results to report.
 Your results should include environmental, legal, and regulatory compliance; results of oversight audits by government or funding agencies; noteworthy achievements in these areas, as appropriate; and organizational contributions to societal well-being and benefit and support for key communities.
 Key measures or indicators of fiscal accountability, ethical behavior, and stakeholder trust might include appropriate use of funds; the integrity of testing; student and other customer safety; faculty and staff accreditation or certification; and equal access to resources, programs, and facilities.

 Sanctions or adverse actions.
 If your organization has received sanctions or adverse actions under law, regulation, accreditation, or contract during the past five years, you should summarize the incidents, their current status, and actions to prevent reoccurrence.

-This item asks about your key budgetary, financial, and market results, which demonstrate your financial sustainability and your marketplace achievements.
+This item asks about your key budgetary, financial, market, and strategy results, which demonstrate your financial sustainability and your marketplace achievements.

 Senior leaders’ role.
 Measures reported in this item are those usually tracked by senior leaders on an ongoing basis to assess your organization’s financial performance and viability.

 Appropriate measures to report.
 Appropriate market performance measures might include measures of new educational programs and services and new markets entered or the percentage of revenues derived from new educational programs and services or grants received.